 When you create a variable name, if you see a “Name Taken” error, it means there is a duplicate name in any of the groups above.

 You may encounter a case when opening a project made in an earlier version of VEXcode IQ that has a duplicate variable name.
-This will cause an error when compiling and you will see the following type of error message:
+This will cause an error when compiling and you will see the error message:

-The error message above shows the following problems:
+The error message to the left shows the following problems:

 - The name “myvariable” was found as a numeric variable and a boolean variable.